2319532/chcore/README.md

 # ChCore

-This is the repository of ChCore labs in SE315, 2022 Spring.
+This is the repository of ChCore labs in SE315, 2022 Spring, SJTU.

 ## Build